Businesses have many tools at their disposal for gathering audience feedback. Surveys and questionnaires are two of these methods.

 In other words, it is a research method involving creating questionnaires to extract insights from a desired audience.
 The goal is to form a collective understanding of how the audience thinks and feels about certain topics.

 Many survey approaches aim to acquire both qualitative and quantitative data.
-The qualitative side gives general sentiments, while the qualitative side puts numbers behind those intangible emotions.
+The qualitative side gives general sentiments, while the quantitative side puts numbers behind those intangible emotions.
+Longitudinal surveys, in particular, track these metrics over time to provide deeper insights into how sentiments and behaviors evolve.

 Questionnaires are a sheet of paper or digital form that asks a series of questions.
 In audience feedback collection, these forms ask a series of questions pertaining to a business and its strategies.

 Thus, questionnaires are a widespread research tool.
-You can ask closed or open-ended questions to gather extensive data regarding various topics.
+You can ask closed or open-ended questions for a survey to gather extensive data regarding various topics.

 There are several types of insights you can acquire through questionnaires.
 For example, you can learn audience demographics, buying behaviors, preferences, perceptions, etc.